open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/rpc.md

 ## Attributes

-Below is a table of attributes that SHOULD be included on metric events and whether or not they should be on the server, client or both.
+Below is a table of attributes that SHOULD be included on client and server RPC measurements.

 <!-- semconv rpc -->
 | Attribute  | Type | Description  | Examples  | Required |